NERDStack/nerdstack.github.io/index.md

 ## Using NERD Stack

-Now that you've successfully installed NERD Stack, you can follow our [step-by-step guide to deploy your first application](getstarted.md)!
+Once you've successfully installed NERD Stack, you can follow our [step-by-step guide to deploy your first application](getstarted.md)!

+## Bugs, feature requests, and questions

+Please open an [issue on this repo](https://github.com/NERDStack/nerd-cli/issues) and someone from our team (or community) will take a look.

 ## More resources